-- displaying early signs of abuse and/or neglect; - looked after or returned home after a period of care; - disabled or have special educational needs; - young carers; - affected by parental substance misuse, domestic violence or parental mental health needs or misusing substances themselves; - asylum seekers; - living away from home or in temporary accommodation; - vulnerable to being bullied, or engaging in bullying; - live transient lifestyles; - living in chaotic and unsupportive home situations; - vulnerable to discrimination and maltreatment on the grounds of race, ethnicity, religion, disability or sexuality; - at risk of sexual exploitation; - do not have English as a first language; - at risk of female genital mutilation (FGM); - at risk of forced marriage; - at risk of being drawn into extremism or being radicalised; - showing signs of being drawn in to anti-social or criminal behaviour, including gang; involvement and association with organised crime groups; - frequently missing/goes missing from care or from home; - at risk of modern slavery, trafficking or exploitation (inc County Lines); - privately fostered.
+- looked after

+- disabled or have special educational needs

+- young carers

+- affected by parental substance misuse, domestic violence or parental mental health needs

+- asylum seekers

+- living away from home

+- vulnerable to being bullied, or engaging in bullying

+- living in temporary accommodation

+- live transient lifestyles

+- living in chaotic and unsupportive home situations

+- vulnerable to discrimination and maltreatment on the grounds of race, ethnicity, religion, disability or sexuality

+- at risk of sexual exploitation

+- do not have English as a first language

+- at risk of female genital mutilation (FGM)

+- at risk of forced marriage

+- at risk of being drawn into extremism.

-This updated list provides examples of additionally vulnerable groups and is not exhaustive.
+This list provides examples of additionally vulnerable groups and is not exhaustive.
+Children Missing Education